httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 A content coding may provide encryption capabilities, for example "aes128gcm" ({{?RFC8188}}).
 Using Unencoded-Digest with such content codings can leak information about the original data because header fields are visible to anyone who can read the HTTP message.
-This could be used as a side channel.
 For instance, an attacker that can access Unencoded-Digest values could infer details about the unencrypted content without decrypting it if, for example, the unencrypted content has a predictable pattern.
 When the "aes128gcm" content coding is used, the security considerations in {{Section 4 of ?RFC8188}} apply.
+Namely, the Unencoded-Digest field is considered sensitive information and SHOULD be omitted unless a means of encrypting the Unencoded-Digest field is used.

 # IANA Considerations